AGamingS21/dotfiles/README.md

     - Monitors
         - create script to switch based on power configureation

-    - thunar
-        - wont scan for smb shares have to put in the url to it.
-        - switch to nautilus once on arch
     - add a dock
         - ngw-dock-hyprland.
 Will need to do this when on arch
 - zsh